EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 linkfiles
 ```

 If necessary, I concatenate results from the same samples from 2 runs.
+This script expects the read files to be named according to the usual GRDI naming convention.

 ```linux
 perl concatenate_gz.plx